 One of my favourite university haunts was Umi Sushi located in the Atrium on Elliot foodcourt.
 A lot has changed in this mall over the years, but it is nice knowing nothing has changed here.
 Lots of sushi choice, lots of non-sushi choices, well priced, though the food does rank average at an individual level.

 Things are a bit expensy dining at Sakura Kaiten II, but the restaurant is a bit of a novelty so it’s worth checking out at least the one time.
 From the front there’s walls lined with Dragonball Z and anime merchandise and the playfulness continues […]

-I was rather hesitant to be dining at Okami, as all you can eat restaurants aren’t usually my kind of thing, as I generally minimise displays of excess.
-The restaurant has a few branches all over the ‘burbs and for $29.80 stuff-yourself-until-you-can’t-breathe, it’s pretty appealing and […]
+I was rather hesitant to be dining at Okami, as all you can eat restaurants aren’t usually my kind of thing.
+I generally minimise displays of excess (cough!).
+The restaurant has a few branches all over the ‘burbs and for $29.80 you can stuff-yourself-until-you-can’t-breathe.
+It’s all […]

 My favourite Japanese place here in Melbourne land is Wabi Sabi Salon.
 They have an inventive, interesting menu that delights the tastebuds with modern Japanese cuisine.
 Lunch is a little different of an experience to dinner, and I went for the katsu bento box with my flatmate whilst we were hunting for a house in Collywood.
 Fresh, interesting tastes and textures with all items presented well.
 Great homemade pickles.
 They have an adorable outdoor seating area although the inside and toilets can be a little cramped at times.
 How Japan!